Richard Williamson: Early life and ordination

-Williamson was born on 8 March 1940 in London, England.
-He was the second of three sons born to John Blackburn Williamson, a manager at Marks & Spencer, and Helen Nelson, a Paris-born mother of American heritage.
+Richard Nelson Williamson was born on 8 March 1940 in Hampstead, London, England.
+He was the second of three sons born to Helen Nelson, a Paris-born woman with American parents, and her husband John Blackburn Williamson, a manager at Marks & Spencer.
 He attended Downsend School in Surrey before winning a scholarship to Winchester College.
-He then studied at Clare College, Cambridge, graduating in 1961 a degree in English literature.
-Upon graduating, he worked as a journalist in Wales, and then returned to teach at his old school, Downsend in 1963.
+His family temporarily relocated to Leicestershire during the London Blitz.
+He then studied at Clare College, Cambridge, graduating in 1961 with a degree in English literature.
+Upon graduating, he worked as a journalist in Wales, and then returned to teach at his old school, Downsend, in 1963.
 He subsequently went to Ghana, where he also taught.
-When he returned to England in 1965, Williamson taught at St Paul’s School in London.
+When he returned to England in 1965, Williamson taught at St Paul's School in London.

-Williamson, originally an Anglican, converted to the Catholic Church in 1971.
+Williamson, raised nominally Anglican, converted to the Catholic Church in 1971.
 After a few months as a postulant with the Oratorians of Brompton Oratory, he left.
 He became a member of the Society of Saint Pius X, a traditionalist Catholic faction founded in 1970 by Archbishop Marcel Lefebvre in protest against what Lefebvre saw as the liberalism of the Second Vatican Council.
 In common with other traditionalists, Williamson opposed the changes in the Catholic Church following the Second Vatican Council.
 He saw the changes as being unacceptably liberal and modernistic, and as being destructive to the Church.
 Among the changes he opposed were the Church's increased openness to other Christian denominations and other religions, and changes in the forms of Catholic worship such as the general replacement of the Tridentine Mass with the Mass of Paul VI.
 Williamson criticised Pope John Paul II, to whom he attributed a "weak grasp of Catholicism".
 Williamson held that the SSPX was not schismatic, but rather was composed of true Catholics who were keeping the "complete Roman Catholic apostolic faith".

-Williamson entered the International Seminary of Saint Pius X at Écône, Switzerland, and in 1976 he was ordained a priest by Lefebvre.
-Williamson subsequently moved to the United States, where he was the rector of St. Thomas Aquinas Seminary in Ridgefield, Connecticut from 1983, and continued in the position when the seminary moved to Winona, Minnesota in 1988, serving until 2003.
+Williamson entered the International Seminary of Saint Pius X at Écône, Switzerland, and in 1976 he was ordained a priest by Lefebvre along with 12 other priests and 13 sub-deacons.
+This was against Vatican orders, and led to Lefebvre being suspended a divinis by the Vatican.
+Williamson subsequently moved to the United States, where he was the rector of St. Thomas Aquinas Seminary in Ridgefield, Connecticut from 1983 when he was appointed to replace Donald Sanborn, and continued in the position when the seminary moved to Winona, Minnesota in 1988, serving until 2003.